 That may have been in response to Tim Berners-Lee writing about the Semantic Web back in 2001, where he alerted us to the possibilities that freeing data otherwise locked into documents might bring to us.
 By search engines finding ways to crawl the web collecting information about objects and data associated with them, we begin approaching the possibilities he mentioned.
-And we get answers that we otherwise couldn’t find as easily.
+And we get direct answers that we otherwise couldn’t find as easily.

 A patent granted to Google this week attempts to identify similarities between different types of entities, when it finds information about them on the Web.
 It refers to these types of similarities as commonalities, as in things they may have in common.
 Google may use these similarities in a number of ways, such as supplementing search results containing related information based upon results that might be in the same category or possibly located in the same region.